742883913/Distributed-Optical-Fibre-Sensor/OpticalTechnology.md

   The fraction of the total power launched into a multimode fibre that is carried by each mode

  <div align="center"><img src="./Pic/2.3.png" width="400"></div>

+## single-mode optical fiber

+ - It can ensure that only the lowest-order mode is propagated.